AndrewOKC/Excaliban/README.md

 ## Excaliban.com

-The app hosted at [excaliban.com](https://excaliban.com/) is a minimal showcase of what you can build with excaliban.
-Its [source code](https://github.com/AndrewOKC/Excaliban) is part of this repository as well, and the app features:
+The app hosted at [excaliban.com](https://excaliban.com/) is a minimal showcase.
+Its [source code](https://github.com/AndrewOKC/Excaliban) is part of this repository.

 ## Mobile Support